Last Updated on September 20, 2022

 France is a wonderful country with tons of places to visit, whether you like nature, culture, history, cities and so on, you’ll always find something to your taste.
-Paris is France’s main destination, but where to go once you’ve visited it or if you simply don’t like being surrounded by hoards of tourists?
-Check out these great alternatives and top cities to visit in France, perfect for a second trip to France or just if you want to go beyond Paris and discover more of France.
+Paris is France’s main destination, but where to go once you’ve visited it or if you simply don’t like being surrounded by hordes of tourists?
+Check out these great alternatives and top cities to visit in France, perfect for a second trip to France, a French road trip, or if you want to go beyond Paris and discover more of France.

 Apart from Toulouse and Nice in Southern France, you can visit all of the other cities listed below as a day trip from Paris.